aFuzzyBear/astro-ui/docs/XElement/induction/observations.md

 The need to avoid the cyclic dependencies and infinite loops that were caused by the `Observers` former counterparts were addressed by these newer `asynchronous` API's.
 Having received full browser support, these Observers have helped empower frameworks and developers to help manage the burden of performance in their applications with these controllable `async` observer API's.

-Of the four API's XElement gives you access to three of these API's.
+Of the four Observer API's present in the Browser, XElement only gives you access to three of these API's.
 These are:

 - [`@resize` : Resize Observer](#resize)
 - [`@observe` : Mutation Observer](#observe)
 - [`@visible` : Intersection Observer](#visible)

-The remaining [Performance Observer](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) we felt was not really needed with XElement, since all the execution times of XElement components are extremely infinitesimal.
-If demand requires, we can always seek to revisit this decision.
+The remaining [Performance Observer](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) we felt was not really needed with XElement, since all the execution times of XElement components are extremely infinitesimal, and XElement runs at native JS speeds immediately once the DOM has loaded.
+Performance with XElement has been a very happy design outcome.
+However if demand requires, we can always seek to revisit this decision.

 Each Observer carries out their respective observation.

-The `@resize` observer focuses on the changing sizes to the Elements bounding box size.
-The `@visible` observer focuses on when the Element is intersecting with the target element.
-Lastly the `@observe` method is the DOM's mutation observer, this watches for changes being made to the element.
+- `@resize` observer focuses on the changing sizes to the XElements bounding box size.

+- `@visible` observer focuses on when the Element is intersecting with the target element.

+- `@observe` method is the DOM's mutation observer, this watches for changes being made to the element.

-All these observers execute your code in a non-blocking manner, keeping performance close to what the browsers provide.
+The observers execute your code in a non-blocking manner, keeping performance close to what the browsers provide.
 With each observation being made is an opportunity for you to determine what code you wish to execute and when.
 With XElement, liberty in your choice is at the core what XElement is about.
 This way you can create truly responsive, performant, components with little ease.

-Each observer is ready setup for you, you just need to provide it a callback function to execute on whatever condition you wish to observe.
+Each observer is all ready setup for use, it just needs to be provided a callback function to execute on whatever condition you wish to observe.

-They also come with their own set of options to provide an extra level of control over the observations made on the element.
+They also come with their own set of options to provide an extra level of control over the observations made on that element.

 These `[options={...}]` vary between observers, for instance, the  "Resize Observer" accepts no additional properties, where as the 'Mutation Observer'  can accept up to seven different properties from which to cast your observations on.